robertpiosik/CodeWebChat/README.md

 ⭐️ **Guiding principles**

-- Privacy first—operate locally, don't collect any data
+- Start new chats—don't scrape responses
-- Initialize chatbots—don't scrape responses
+- Privacy first—operate on local machine
-- Free forever—community effort
+- Free forever—built by an independent dev

 ⭐️ **The workflow**

 Select folders and files for context, enter prompt, pick edit format and send message via...

-- new chat—to continue in the web browser
+- new chat—to continue in the connected browser
 - API call—to stay in the editor

-Prepared by the extension message consists of your prompt, edit format instructions, and the selected context, like shown in the example below:
+Constructed message consists of your prompt, edit format instructions, and the selected context, as shown in the example:

 ```
 Implement a subtract function.